grace-notes/website/contents/topics/philippi.md

 The colonists went out with all the pride of Roman citizens, to represent and reproduce the City in the midst of an alien population.
-They proceeded to their destination like an army with its standards ;
+They proceeded to their destination like an army with its standards;
 and the limits of the new city were marked out by the plough.
 Their names were still enrolled in one of the Roman tribes.
 Every traveler who passed through a colonia saw there the insignia of Rome.
 He heard the